 Type "y" if it is OK, or "n" if not, and hit Enter.
-If you choose "yes", execution starts normally and finishes identically as before.
+If you choose yes, execution starts normally and finishes identically as before.
 If you choose to reply "no", the previous message reappears and the cycle continues until you reply "yes".
 The output files will be located in the same folder as the input file, e.g., in the INPUT folder for this example.
-(For convenience, a Terminal window size of at least 120x36 is recommended; this size can be saved for future use in the Terminal Preferences.)

-To use any sample input file contained in one of the subfolders within the Examples folder, move it to the root of the SMARTS\295\Mac folder, thus replacing any pre-existing file of the same name.
+To use any sample input file contained in one of the subfolders within the Examples folder, move it to the root of the SMARTS_295_PC folder, thus replacing any pre-existing file of the same name.
 However, before undertaking the execution of any new run using an input file with the same name, it is imperative to either rename the existing output files, or to move them to the OUTPUT folder or any other folder.
-Failing to do so would prevent proper execution and generate the following error message:
+Failing to do so would prevent proper execution and generate an error file named 'smarts295.exe.stackdump'.